 Maximum Grant Award: $2,500

 These initial grants will provide funding for agencies who are providing direct emergency relief for individuals and families experiencing crisis with one-time grants.
-The grants can be used to assist hardships resulting from unpaid leave due to stay-at-home directives, care of a vulnerable or infected relative, or loss of wages due to involuntary cancellation of work.
+The grants can be used to assist hardships resulting from circumstances such as unpaid leave due to stay-at-home directives, care of a vulnerable or infected relative, or loss of wages due to involuntary cancellation of work.
+This list is not exhaustive.
 Nonprofit partners will work directly with affected households to receive assistance.